-- 22. The risk management process is explained in detail in the 'Identifying and Assessing Operational Risk' training course, which is now mandatory for staff completing a risk assessment (see Appendix 4 for the 2021 training schedule) and teaches staff to: - - Identify risk management identify risks through brainstorming discussions as a group, or discussion with their staff, interviews, seek employee feedback, analyse customer complaints, internal/external audit reports, scenario analysis and SWOT/PESTLE analysis.
-REBR are available to support this process either by attending or facilitating risk 'workshops' or delivering risk identification and mitigation training to managers and their business teams in advance of their own sessions; - Assess/Analyse/Evaluate management assess the likelihood of risks occurring and the impact on the council/their objectives using the council's approved risk assessment form and the 5x5 scoring methodology.
-Once the risks are scored, this will determine whether the risks are high, medium or low which will help in the prioritisation of risks for urgent attention (see Appendix 2); - Manage management determine the best way to manage their risks e.g. terminate, treat, transfer, tolerate or take the opportunity (see paragraph 27 below); - Record risks using corporate risk assessment template to record risks (see Appendix 3); - Monitor management should monitor their risks and the effectiveness of their identified management controls; are controls implemented and need for further controls; - Review management ensure identified risks are regularly reviewed and if controls have been implemented, whether further controls are necessary or required.
-This will normally be managed by means of a risk register (see paragraphs 30 39 below for more detail). - Risk Reporting, communication and consultation: Communication and consultation with external and internal stakeholders should take place during all stages of the risk management process
+- 22. The risk management process is explained in detail in the 'Identifying and Assessing Operational Risk' training course, which is now mandatory for staff completing a risk assessment (see Appendix 5 for the 2023 training schedule) and allows staff to: - - Identify risk, and controls Officers identify risks and consequences through brainstorming discussions as a group, or discussion with their staff, interviews, seek employee feedback, analyse customer complaints, internal/external audit reports, checklists, flowcharts, risk registers, risk assessment workshop write ups, scenario analysis and SWOT/PESTLE analysis.
+Controls should be considered and evidenced to manage each risk for the write up of the risk assessment.; - Assess/Analyse/Evaluate management assess the likelihood of risks occurring and the impact on the council/their service objectives using the council's approved risk assessment form and the 5x5 scoring methodology.
+Once the risks are scored, this will determine whether the risks are high, medium or low which will help in the prioritisation of risks for urgent attention (see Appendix 2);

+- Manage management determine the best way to manage their risks e.g. terminate, treat, transfer, tolerate or take the opportunity (see paragraph 26 below); - Record risks using corporate risk assessment template to record risks (see Appendix 3); Use Appendix 3 if you are risk assessing for a project/activity/initiative or Appendix 3A for reporting risks via the risk register tool; - Monitor management should monitor their risks and the effectiveness of their identified management controls; are controls implemented and need for further controls; - Review management ensure identified risks are regularly reviewed and if controls have been implemented, whether further controls are necessary or required.
+This will normally be managed by means of a risk register (see paragraphs 30 - 40 below for more detail). - Risk Reporting, communication and consultation: Communication and consultation with external and internal stakeholders should take place during all stages of the risk management process using the risk register/assessment as a reporting tool.